open-atmos/PySDM/paper/paper.md

   and vapour/heat budget with grid-discretised fluid flow.
-This paper outlines subsequent developments in the "v2" releases of `PySDM` including two new processes (collisional breakup and immersion freezing), initialisation framework for aerosol chemical properties, enhanced support for adaptive timestepping, and examples which illustrate the new functionalities using simulation frameworks described in the scientific literature.
+This paper outlines subsequent developments in the "v2" releases of `PySDM` including two new processes (collisional breakup and immersion freezing), initialisation framework for aerosol size and composition, enhanced support for adaptive timestepping, and examples which illustrate the new functionalities using simulation frameworks described in the scientific literature.